Double-O-Seven/stubr/README.md

 This method returns a new `StubbingStrategy` that uses the receiver (`this`) to stub values, but in addition only accepts a given context and type if the given `Matcher` matches both the context and type.

-It is therefore possible conditionally apply `StubbingStrategy`s, for example depending on the `StubbingSite` or the type or both.
+It is therefore possible to conditionally apply `StubbingStrategy`s, for example depending on the `StubbingSite` or the type or both.

 A `Matcher<T>` is a generic functional interface that requires the following method to be implemented:
 ```java